 You may have to try a few different types until you find the one that works best for you.
 Here are our recommended best bedding for chinchillas by type.

 Aspen Chinchilla Bedding

 This is a great option for chinchilla litter.
-This aspen bedding is shredded and low dust to help you keep your home clean and avoid irritating your chin.
-It’s also 100% eco friendly and biodegradeable.
+This aspen bedding is low dust to help you keep your home clean and avoid irritating your chin’s respiratory system.
+It’s also 100% eco-friendly and biodegradable.
 Works well for chinchillas and other small pets.

 Kaytee Aspen Bedding for Chinchillas

 Kaytee also sells a natural, biodegradable aspen litter for small pets like chinchillas.
 They promise superior odor control and 99% dust-free bedding.
 Unlike the previous litter, this is made of shaved aspen.
 The largest size (8 cubic feet) is usually the best price you will find for aspen bedding.